 Selling for less than $30, the SoundPeats TrueFree are the best budget truly wireless headphones and are better for commuting than the Anker SoundCore Spirit X. They have a decent sound quality and good passive noise isolation.
 Their wireless range is great, but unfortunately, their battery life is inferior compared to other truly wireless headphones.

 The SoundPeats TrueFree have a discreet profile with a black color scheme that looks nice.
 They are not as bulky and don’t protrude as much as other truly wireless headphones.
 Their build quality is good for a budget product and might surprise some people.
-They have an IPX4 rating, which means their water protection is inferior compared to the Anker SoundCore Spirit X and other headphones designed for sports use.
+They have an IPX4 rating, which means their water protection is inferior compared to the Anker SoundCore Spirit X and other sports headphones.

 With their lightweight and breathable design, the SoundPeats TrueFree are comfortable to use, though some might find their in-ear design awkward at first.
 Although they don’t have ear hooks or stability fins, they are stable headphones that stay securely in your ears while moving around.
 They are stable enough for running and gym use, with their multiple ear tip sizes allowing you to get a more comfortable and more secure fit for your ears.

 Unlike some wireless headphones, the SoundPeats TrueFree have a more limited control scheme composed of a single button on both earpieces.
 The control scheme allows for easy call and music management and voice assistant activation.
 The buttons are responsive, but on the other hand, pressing on them causes the ear tips to go deeper in your ears, which can be uncomfortable.